hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 Finished building my recipe app.
 Learned a lot of trivial stuff that you ignore while coding along with a tutorial.
 The app is mainly styled for desktop but I did tweak it a bit for mobile.
 [Link to my app](app.recipe.hassansuhaib.com "My Recipe App")

+### Day 84: May 6, 2020.

+**Today's Progress:**
+- Solved Problem Set 5 of @cs50
+ in C. It took me a whole day to find and fix the bugs.
+I am soooo happy!
+- Worked on my next article.
+Will start working in Python tomorrow